WrenayR/university-python-application/README.md

 There is only one admin user.
 The credentials for this are: Username = Admin
                                                             Password = admin123
-Please note these are both case sensitive.
+Please note these are both case sensitive."# university-python-application"